flowcontrol12/docu/docs/05-NQL/05-Searchbar.md

 ![menu master](assets_04-Searchbar/searchbar-time-filter.png).

-The filter will not be displayed in the filtering expression of the search bar field nor in the NQL displayed in `Advanced` mode but it will be applied in each date query sent to the Backend.
+The filter will not be displayed in the filtering expression of the search bar field nor in the NQL displayed in the `Advanced` mode but it will be applied in each date query sent to the Backend.
 If the source objects do not have a `timestamp` field, the filtering by time range will be ignored.